codeceptjs/CodeceptJS/docs/nightmare.md

 ## Manipulating Web Page

-Nigthmare helper is supposed to work in the same manner as WebDriverIO, SeleniumWebdriverJS or Protractor.
+Nightmare helper is supposed to work in the same manner as WebDriverIO, SeleniumWebdriverJS or Protractor.
 This means that all CodeceptJS actions like `click`, `fillField`, `selectOption` and others are supposed to work in the very same manner.
 They are expressive and flexible to accept CSS, XPath, names, values, or strict locators.
 Follow the helper reference for detailed description.